 Acupressure for grief, anger, and exhaustion demonstrates points to address the mental, physical, and emotional effects our communities face with an understanding of historical and generational patterns held in our

 bodies.
-During this interactive presentation, Molly Glasgow will share five points that can be used for self-care and shared with those around you.
+During this interactive presentation, Molly Glasgow will share points that can be used for self-care and shared with those around you.

 Acupressure for Stress, Tension and Well-Being with Molly Glasgow